 - Y. Civil or criminal enforcement proceedings, whether administrative or judicial, including a particular course of action specifically required to be undertaken pursuant to a judgment or order, or the exercise of prosecutorial discretion.

 - Z. Adoption of a moratorium on land development or construction.

 - AA.
 Interpreting an existing code, rule or regulation.

 - BB.
 Designation of local landmarks or their inclusion within historic districts.

 - CC.
 Emergency actions that are immediately necessary on a limited and temporary basis for the protection or preservation of life, health, property or natural resources, provided that such actions are directly related to the emergency and are performed to cause the least change or disturbance, practicable under the circumstances, to the environment.
 Any decision to fund, approve or directly undertake other activities after the emergency has expired is fully subject to the review procedures of this chapter.

 - DD.
 Applications for area variances for signs located on existing structures.

 - ADVISORY OPINION

-any agency or department of the Town on a matter which is an action as defined
+to any agency or department of the Town on a matter which is an action

 - Any department, board, commission, public authority or other agency of the Town of Mamaroneck which has jurisdiction by law to approve or directly undertake a given action.